Engagement & Fee Agreement

 1. Conditions.
 This Agreement shall not take effect, and Attorney shall have no obligation to provide legal services, until Client signs this Agreement and provides the required payment.

 4. Fees.
 The fee is as described in the form above and incorporated by reference.
 All fees are deposited into a client trust fund until earned.
-Client deems that Attorney’s performance of a trademark/service mark conflict check and provision to Client of an initial opinion on registrability of said mark with the USPTO fixes Attorney’s interest in the relevant fee of $245.
+Client deems that Attorney’s performance of a trademark/service mark conflict check and provision to Client of an initial opinion on registrability of said mark with the USPTO fixes Attorney’s interest in the relevant fee of $295.
 At such time, Attorney will transfer said fee from the client trust fund to Attorney’s operating account.
+Ten percent (10%) of all funds accepted from Client will be stored in a non-interest-bearing reserve as a service charge for the use of electronic acceptance of funds through Attorney’s merchant service for accepting credit card payments; Client consents to this arrangement.
 Client further acknowledges that it is paying for more than just the action related to Client’s desired trademark/service mark and is also paying for Attorney’s availability and periodic communication.
 As such, Client deems Attorney’s interest in fees remaining in the client trust fund fixed after a period of six months, or upon the pro rata rendering of the hourly fee equivalent ($300 per hour) of services, or at such time as Client’s trademark/service mark is granted—whichever comes first.
 Attorney’s hourly fee is subject to periodic change, but will not unreasonably increase.

 NOTICE: CLIENT UNDERSTANDS AND AGREES THAT ATTORNEY’S FEES ARE NOT CONTINGENT UPON COMPLETION OR SUCCESS OF THE SERVICES PROPOSED, OR ANY RELATED LEGAL ACTION.
 CLIENT FURTHER UNDERSTANDS THAT TRADEMARK/SERVICE MARK REGISTRATION IS AN APPLICATION PROCESS WITH A UNITED STATES GOVERNMENT AGENCY THAT COULD ULTIMATELY RESULT IN A DENIAL OF CLIENT’S TRADEMARK/SERVICE MARK APPLICATION FOR REASONS BEYOND ATTORNEY’S CONTROL.

 5. Cost Reimbursements.
 Cost reimbursements are separate from Fees as described in Paragraph 4.
-Cost reimbursements include, but are not limited to, funds collected to pay USPTO filing fees, mailing fees, and service charges.
+Cost reimbursements include, but are not limited to, funds collected to pay USPTO filing fees, mailing fees, and service charges (such as bank and merchant service charges for payment processing).
 Cost reimbursements will be stored in Attorney’s client trust fund.
 Client agrees that cost reimbursements unutilized for a period of two years will be regarded as an “availability fee” as in Paragraph 4, deemed fixed in Attorney’s interest and transferred to Attorney’s operating account.